Streaming dictionary matching with mismatches: Algorithm

+In other words, it suffices to know $L$ and the at most $d$ last positions of the text to be able to retrieve the $k$-mismatch occurrences of the patterns that end at a position $r$.
+Of course, in general $L$ can be long and we cannot store it explicitly.
+However, as it is close to periodic, we will be able to encode it in small space.

+\begin{lemma} Consider a string $L$ such that its $2k$-period $\rho$ is at most $d$, and recall that~$L^R$ stands for the reverse of $L$.
+There is an $\Ooh(k^2 d)$-space encoding of $L$ that allows to retrieve the $4k$-mismatch sketch of any substring of $L^R$, given by its endpoints, in $\Ooh(k)$ time. \end{lemma} \begin{proof} Consider a partitioning of $L^R$ into non-overlapping blocks of length $\rho$ (the last block may be shorter).
+We say that a block contains a mismatch if, for some $i$, its $i$-th letter is different from the $i$-th letter of the preceding block.
+For convenience, we also say that the first and the last blocks of $L^R$ are mismatch-containing.
+Note that the number of blocks containing a mismatch is $\Oh(k)$ (this is because $\Ham(L^R[1,|L|-\rho+1],L^R[\rho+1,|L|]) = \Ham(L[1,|L|-\rho+1],L[\rho+1,|L|]) \le 4k$, and it upper bounds the number of the blocks containing a mismatch).

+We encode $L^R$ as a sorted array of the starting positions of all blocks containing a mismatch.
+For each mismatch-containing block, we store the $4k$-mismatch sketch of each of its suffixes, as well as the sketch of the suffix of $L^R$ that starts right before the block.
+In total, the encoding occupies $\Ooh(k^2 d)$ space.

+By Corollary~\ref{cor:sketch_concat}, it suffices to show that we can compute the $4k$-mismatch sketch of any suffix of $L^R$ in $\Ooh(k)$ time.
+We retrieve the sketch in the following way.
+Let $\ell$ be the starting position of the suffix, and note that each mismatch-containing block starts a streak of equal blocks of $L^R$.
+First, we find the streak of blocks $\ell$ belongs to, and retrieve the sketch of the suffix of $L^R$ starting just after the streak in $\Ooh(k)$ time.
+The remaining part consists of a number of repetitions of the block containing the position $\ell$ prepended with the suffix of the block (see Fig.~\ref{fig:encoding}).
+We can compute the sketch of the block and of its suffix in $\Ooh(k)$ time, and therefore we can compute the sketch of the remaining part in $\Ooh(k)$ time using Corollary~\ref{cor:sketch_concat}. \end{proof}

-We are now ready to describe the algorithm for the Case~\ref{it:i}.
-During the preprocessing stage, we build the $k$-errata tree for the reverses of all the patterns in $\mathcal{D}_2$.
-During the main stage of the algorithm, we maintain the suffix $L$ and an associated data structure $D$.
-The data structure $D$ will be used to answer the following queries in $\Ooh(k)$ time: Given a suffix of $L$ defined by its starting and ending positions, return its $4k$-mismatch sketch.
+We are now ready to explain the algorithm.
+During the preprocessing stage, we build the randomised $k$-errata tree for the reverses of all the patterns.
+During the main stage of the algorithm, we maintain the suffix $L$ and its encoding.
+We initialize $L$ with an empty string and update it each $d$ letters.
+While reading the next $d$ letters of the text, that is a substring $T[(j-1) \cdot d+1, j \cdot d]$, we compute the $4k$-mismatch sketches of the reverses of its $d$ prefixes in $\Ooh(kd)$ time (Corollary~\ref{cor:sketch_concat}).
+After having reached $T[j \cdot d]$, we update~$L$, the longest suffix of $T[j\cdot d-m+1, j\cdot d]$ with the $2k$-period at most $d$, and its encoding: